 Saturday, April 20, 2013

-If we have been taught the heliocentric world, then don't we all have the license to think disembodied, floating in space looking down at "You are here"?
-Or do we now need a license to think actually the other way around, within our own skins?
-Must one invoke poetic license, against the teachings, to be at one with ourselves with the whole universe whirling all around us?
-Because those teachers do not understand that true objectivity is everyone sharing their own oneness from the multicenter of a once unique universe that surrounds.
+If we have been taught doctrine of heliocentric world, haven't we all obligation then to conceive disembodied, floating in space, looking down at "You are here"?
+Where?
+Or would we now need declare liberty to think wherewith in reverse, abiding in our skins?
+Must one then invoke license, against that wisdom, to be at one with self and a whole universe a system whirling and substantiating about us?
+Because they who profess could not grasp this fateful objectivity which is that all share their own oneness at the multicenter of an at-once and often unique universe that encompasses within its many spiral arms an intimate feasible embrace.

 Saturday, January 26, 2013